DocumaticAI/Roadmap/CONTRIBUTING.md

 Off topic or protracted discussions will be closed or removed.

+**Feature requests may be migrated by the Documatic team to a private channel with the issue opener**

 ## Queries

 If you have a question about using Documatic products,